 and set $\Theta := BS_\nu$.
 The space $\Theta H^2 = \{ \Theta f : f \in H^2 \}$ is then a closed subspace of $H^2$, and the model space is defined as its orthogonal complement: The reproducing kernel of the space is given by

 It is clear from this expression that the kernel functions inherit the boundary behaviour of the inner function $\Theta$, which can in general be very irregular.

-When investigating the boundary behaviour of model space functions on very fine sets, Aleksandrov established in \cite{aleksandrovinv} the density of the intersection $\A \cap K_\Theta$ in $K_\Theta$ , where $\A$ denotes the disk algebra, the algebra of analytic functions on $\D$ with continuous extensions to the boundary.
-It has been later found in \cite{comptesrenduscont} and \cite{jfabackshift} that Aleksandrov's result admits a generalization to a wider class of spaces, with proofs using non-constructive approaches based on duality.
+During his investigation of the boundary behaviour of model space functions on very fine sets, Aleksandrov established in \cite{aleksandrovinv} the density of the intersection $\A \cap K_\Theta$ in $K_\Theta$, where $\A$ denotes the disk algebra, the algebra of analytic functions in $\D$ with continuous extensions to the boundary.
+It has been later found in \cite{comptesrenduscont} and \cite{jfabackshift} that Aleksandrov's result admits a generalization of to a wider class of spaces, with proofs using non-constructive approaches based on duality.